WWE The Bash

 The Bash was the sixth annual Great American Bash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), and 20th Great American Bash event overall.
 It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
 The event took place on June 28, 2009, at the ARCO Arena in Sacramento, California.
 It was the final Great American Bash event to be held on PPV as the event was replaced by Fatal 4-Way in 2010.
 It was also the only Great American Bash to be titled as "The Bash", as in 2012, the event was revived as a special episode of SmackDown, which returned to using the full name of "The Great American Bash".
-After another eight years, the event was again revived for the NXT brand in 2020 and has since been held as special episodes of NXT.
+After another eight years, the event was again revived for WWE's developmental brand, NXT, in 2020 and has since been held as an annual event for NXT.